博览 | எக்ஸ்போ

 With the construction of Singapore Expo, a branch line was conceived to link the it with East West Line at Tanah Merah that eventually extended to Changi Airport.
 Train services on the Changi Airport Branch line began on 10 January 2001 between Tanah Merah and Expo, as a shuttle service.
 For a short while, it used the station code E13 until it was renumbered EW28 when the MRT map was revamped later in 2001.
 It was changed again to CG1 in June 2003, replacing the EW28 code which is now used for Pioneer Station.

-By 2017, Expo station will be an interchange station with the Downtown Line.
-It will remain as the Eastern terminus of the Downtown Line until the Downtown Line Extension to Simpang Bedok opens, scheduled for Year 2024.
+Expo Station will remain as the Eastern terminus of the Downtown Line until the Downtown Line Extension to Sungei Bedok opens, scheduled for Year 2024.